-The area was a stronghold of the Khmer Rouge during the civil war, which left lasting impacts on the environment and infrastructure.
-The disability rate in Battambang is among the highest in the country, and there are notable gaps in access to basic services such as safe drinking water and sanitation.
-Two-thirds of workers are employed in agriculture, fishing or forestry, and over three-quarters are self-employed or unpaid family workers.
-Families face severe economic pressures from debt, poverty and climatic shocks.
+The area was a stronghold of the Khmer Rouge during the civil war, which left lasting impacts on the environment and infrastructure.39 The disability rate in Battambang is among the highest in the country, and there are notable gaps in access to basic services such as safe drinking water and sanitation.40 Two-thirds of workers are employed in agriculture, fishing or forestry, and over three-quarters are self-employed or unpaid family workers.41 Families face severe economic pressures from debt, poverty and climatic shocks.

 In the first village, labelled C1, low-income farmers grow maize, potatoes and other vegetables and rely on microfinance to help pay for farm inputs and land.
 Several floods, droughts and storms have caused crop failures, exacerbating economic and nutritional insecurity and driving people deep into debt.
 Floods also disrupt children's education, as roads become inaccessible.
-Persistent struggles have led many people to migrate, mainly for industrial jobs in the city or for construction and plantation work in Thailand.